Senecio garlandii: Distribution and habitat

 germination and some resprouting occurs after fire.

 Conservation status

 Australia

-Woolly ragwort was previously listed under the EPBC Act as Vulnerable, but was removed in 2013 after it was reassessed by the Threatened Species Scientific Committee.
+Woolly ragwort was previously listed under the EPBC Act as Vulnerable but was removed in 2013 after it was reassessed by the Threatened Species Scientific Committee.

 NSW

 The species is listed as Vulnerable in NSW under the Biodiversity Conservation Act 2016.

 VIC

-The species is listed as Endangered in Victoria under the Flora and Fauna Guarantee Act 1988.
+The species is listed as Critically Endangered in Victoria under the Flora and Fauna Guarantee Act 1988.

 Conservation actions

 Woolly ragwort occurs in several protected areas, including The Rock Nature Reserve, Tabletop Nature Reserve, Benambra National Park and Ulandra Nature Reserve in NSW, and in the Chiltern-Mt Pilot National Park in Victoria.